 Charge the Battery Correctly

 It can be tempting to charge a battery whenever it is convenient, but the fact is that in order to properly maintain a forklift battery, it should only be charged at certain times and to certain degrees.
 Charge a forklift's battery only when it dips below 30% charge and be sure to charge it until it is full and then stop charging it.
-Over or undercharging this type of battery can significantly decrease its lifespan.
-Never interrupt a charge cycle.
+Remember to never interrupt a charge cycle.
+Additionally, over or undercharging this type of battery can significantly decrease its lifespan.

 Equalize Batteries Regularly